How to spend one day in London

 Once you have securely stowed your luggage, you are ready to hit the town!
 But where to go first?
 With a city as large as London, you can’t realistically see everything that may be on your list in a day.
 You also don’t want to waste too much time traveling around if you only have a few hours.

 So work out what kind of things you want to do or see in London.
 For example, do you want to sightsee?
 Are you a foodie?
 Do you fancy getting in some culture?
 Did you want to go shopping?
+Do you love Harry Potter?
+Consider a grand tour of the Warner Bros.
+Studio London to fill your day with an exciting adventure!

 Choose attractions and destinations that are near each other in London